Find out how to design a solid incentive program and motivate your customer support team.

 4) Set up a system to track your metrics in real time

-We’ve already mentioned the importance of choosing measurable metrics that are aligned with company goals.
-In many cases, actually measuring those metrics on an ongoing basis is easier said than done.
+We’ve already mentioned the importance of choosing measurable metrics areal-time the company goals.
+In many cases, measuring those metrics on an ongoing basis is easier said than done.

-Helpdesk software such as Gorgias makes tracking key customer service metrics in real time easier than ever before.
-With Gorgias, you can access detailed metrics and analytics about individual agent performance and team-wide performance — metrics that you can use to form the scoring system for your incentive program.
+Helpdesk software such as Gorgias makes tracking key customer service metrics in real-time easier than ever before.
+With Gorgias, you can access detailed metrics and analytics about more accessible dual agent performance and team-wide performance — metrics that you can use to form the scoring system for your incentive program.